-Appendix A Amendments to the Basis for Conclusions on other HKFRSs
+Appendix Amendments to the Basis for Conclusions on other IFRSs

-This appendix contains amendments to the Basis for Conclusions on other IFRSs accompanying the equivalent converged HKFRSs that are necessary in order to ensure consistency with IFRS 3 (as revised in 2008) and the related amendments to other IFRSs.
+This appendix contains amendments to the Basis for Conclusions on other IFRSs that are necessary in order to ensure consistency with IFRS 3 (as revised in 2008) and the related amendments to other IFRSs.
 In the amended paragraphs, new text is underlined and deleted text is struck through.